 The Electronic and Postal Communications Authority (AKEP) is the regulatory agency for postal and electronic communication in Albania.
 AKEP creates regulatory policies for operators and monitors compliance with these regulations.
 The website provides information about AKEP's board members and organization structure, legislation, and publications.

-The Audiovisual Media Authority (AMA) regulates broadcasting by managing the radio frequency spectrum, monitoring compliance with regulation and policies by operators, granting licenses to producers, ensuring appropriate broadcasts, and resolving conflicts from consumers.
+The Audiovisual Media Authority (AMA) regulates broadcasting by managing the radio frequency spectrum, monitoring compliance with regulations and policies by operators, granting licenses to producers, ensuring appropriate broadcasts, and resolving conflicts from consumers.
 The AMA website provides information about AMA regarding its members, the council of complaints, and structure.
 Site content also includes service media providers, legislation, and press releases.
 Some parts of the website are only available in Albanian.

 The Regulatory Authority of Post and Telecommunications (ARPT) regulates Algeria’s post, broadcasting, and telecommunications.
 The ARPT is responsible for granting operating permits, giving recommendations to producers, managing the radio frequency spectrum, ensuring fair competition, improving technology and equipment, and protecting consumers.
 Only available in Arabic and French.